-I know it may sound very obvious but for me the pregnancy taught me that there is nothing we have to do, there is nothing I HAVE to do.
+I know it may sound pretty obvious but pregnancy taught me that there is nothing we have to do, there is nothing I HAVE to do.
 It taught me about humility.
-It is Life itself happening, something so wonderful and much bigger than myself, happening inside me.
-Of course I can fight or flow with that, favor or hinder but it is something that happens beyond my effort, my work, my intention … beyond me.
+It is Life itself happening, something so wonderful and much bigger than myself, happening inside of me.
+Of course I can fight or flow with that, favor or hinder it but it is something that happens beyond my effort, my work, my intention … beyond myself.

 I remember one practice.
 We were at home with Mati, one morning, I was already 6 months into the pregnancy and I was tired, I felt the belly growing.
 I felt the belly, it was already there, physically in the center of everything.
-And every time I folded, it was a lot.
-After finishing the surya namaskar, just in trikonasana, I throw myself in the mat and I cry.
+And every time I folded forward, it was too much.
+After finishing the surya namaskar, just in trikonasana, I seat down and cry.
 I feel defeated.
-Mati sits next to me and in tears -remember I was pregnant and hormonal- I tell him, “I feel that if I give up now, what’s left for me?”
-And he in his infinite patience and love, with a smile tells me that I do not have to fight, there is nothing to hold to.
+Mati sits next to me and in tears -remember I was pregnant and hormonal- I tell him, “I feel that if I give up now, what do I have left?”
+And he, smiling, tells me that I do not have to fight, there is nothing to hold on to.